 Sustaining Forests

 Our entire business depends on the sustainability of forests.
 A sustainably managed forest is one that maintains and enhances economic, social and environmental values for the benefit of present and future generations.
-Responsibly managed forests provide benefit air and water quality, wildlife habitats, recreational opportunities and mitigate the impacts of climate change.
+Responsibly managed forests provide improved air and water quality, wildlife habitats, recreational opportunities and mitigate the impacts of climate change.

 Responsible forestry is part of the circular economy; healthy working forests enable us to produce renewable and recyclable paper that people need for education and communication while contributing to the long-term health of our entire ecosystem.